Strix Fleet Management

 Following the accomplishments of Lo/Jack LATAM's partnership with Leapsight on Strix, the business made the decision to continue modernising by replacing its outdated Fleet Management solution with a new one based on Magenta, the IoT platform built and managed by Leapsight for Strix.

 By utilising the most recent distributed applications features provided by Magenta, Strix Fleet Management offers a significant improvement over its predecessor, including:

-- The use of the Web Application Messaging Protocol (WAMP) to connect all elements of its architecture, in particular to enable (soft) real-time bidirectional communication with the user interface.
+- The Web Application Messaging Protocol (WAMP) is used to connect all elements of its architecture, particularly to enable (soft) real-time bidirectional communication with the user interface.

 - The use of micro frontends - adopting the microservice architecture style to frontend development.

-- A more advanced Digital Twin solution based on Virtual Actors, an abstraction on top of the actor model wherein actors exist perpetually and are always addressable regardles of their physical location.
+- A more advanced Digital Twin solution based on Virtual Actors, an abstraction on top of the actor model wherein actors exist perpetually and are always addressable regardless of their physical location.